claudiopica/HiRep/Doc/development_manual/field_geometry.md

     if (s->type == &glat_odd) printf("Spinor is odd.\n")

     suNf_spinor *gpu_field_value = s->gpu_ptr;

-    // This fails, because it points to memory allocated on the GPU
+    // The following fails, because it points to memory allocated on the GPU
     // and is therefore unavailable from the host. suNf_vector spinor_comp = (*gpu_field_value).c[0];
 }